After you start a data migration task, you can view the basic information, progress, and status of the task on its details page.

 Full migration aims to migrate existing data from tables in the source database to corresponding tables in the target database.
 On the Full Migration page, you can filter objects by source and target databases, or select View Objects with Errors to filter out objects that hinder the overall migration progress.
 You can also view related information on the Table Objects, Table Indexes, and Full Migration Performance tabs.
 The status of a full migration task changes to Completed only after the table objects and table indexes are migrated.

 On the Table Objects tab, you can view the names, source and target databases, estimated data volume, migrated data volume, and status of tables.
-Supported statuses include Migrating, Failed, Completed, and Stopped.
+Supported statuses include Migrating, Failed, Completed, and Stopping.
 You can filter objects based on these statuses as needed.

 On the Table Indexes tab, you can view the table objects, source and target databases, creation time, end time, time consumed, and status.
 You can also view the index creation syntax and remove unwanted indexes.